Cross Validation for Penalized Quantile Regression with a Case-Weight Adjusted Solution Path: Numerical Studies

 \section{Numerical Studies}

 In this section, we present various numerical studies to illustrate the applications of our proposed case-weight adjusted solution path algorithm, including LOO CV and case-influence graphs. {We also analyze the computational complexity of the proposed path-following algorithm, and demonstrate its efficiency in computation of LOO CV scores numerically.} Throughout the numerical studies, the standard linear model $y_i = \beta_0 + x_i^\top\beta + \epsilon_i$ was used.
 We independently generated covariates $\{x_{ij}: i=1, \cdots, n, ~j=1,\cdots, p\}$, coefficients $\big(\beta_0, \beta_1,\cdots,\beta_p \big)$ and random errors $\{\epsilon_i: i=1, \cdots, n\}$ from the standard normal distribution.
+We also created an R package \textit{NonsmoothPath} that can be used to reproduce the numerical results in this section.
+The R package is available at \url{https://github.com/qiuyu1995/NonsmoothPath}.